igraph/python-igraph/README.md

 This automatically fetches the development version from the repository, builds the package and installs it.
-By default, this will install the Python interface from the `master` branch, which is used as the basis for the development of the current release series.
+By default, this will install the Python interface from the `main` branch, which is used as the basis for the development of the current release series.
 Unstable and breaking changes are being made in the `develop` branch.
 You can install this similarly by doing

 ```bash
 pip install git+https://github.com/igraph/python-igraph@develop